 This course begins the supervised field experience of the student with a multi-disciplinary Child Study Team during the Referral Process.
 It includes the identification, evaluation procedures and analysis of diagnostic results through administration of valid assessment instruments determining eligibility for Special Education and related services.
 The student will become involved in the observations, consultations, diagnostic assessment, instructional planning, remediation and collaboration as a member of the Child Study Team interacting with teachers, administration and parents.
 The above experience results will be incorporated in class discussions focusing on the specialized role of the LDTC during the entire Child Study Team referral process and its function in the educational domain.
-(Minimum of 45 hours of supervised field experience with a mentor and an LDTC Caldwell University Supervisor.)
-Prerequisites: ED 522, ED 527, ED 530, ED 535, ED 540 (M.A. program also needs: ED 536, ED 539).
+(Minimum of 45 hours of Supervised Field Experience with a mentor and an LDTC Caldwell College Supervisor.)

-ED 615 Advanced Practicum in LDT-C II (3)
+ED 615 - Practicum In LDT-C II